kickaha2019/articles/Diary/2002/kings_canyon/index.md

+---
+date: 31 May 2002
+anchors:
+- Kings Canyon
+title: Kings Canyon
+images:
+- path: wall.JPG
+  tag: An almost plasterlike wall on one side of the canyon
+- path: shades.JPG
+  tag: Stunning shades on the other wall
+- path: dead_tree.JPG
+  tag: Dead tree - wonderful shapes
+- path: plant.JPG
+  tag: A plant (it asked me to be photographed)
+- path: dreamtime_cats.JPG
+  tag: Dreamtime cats walked on the top of the canyon
+- path: white_gumtree.JPG
+  tag: White gum tree
+- path: willie_wagtail.JPG
+  tag: A Willie Wagtail
+---
 ![Stunning shades on the other wall](shades.JPG) *Kings Canyon* (also in the Red Centre) is nowhere near the impossible size of the Grand Canyon but has charms.
 The steep climb up to the walk round the canyon rim nearly did for me (it does get better.)
 The limestone is white when newly broken but discolours steadily giving the ice-cream look of the walls.